revbayes/revbayes.github.io/tutorials/fbd_range/index.md

 If the first and last appearance are the same (*i.e.,* the species is a singleton), $o_i = y_i$.
 In addition, each lineage begins and ends at time $b_i$ and $d_i$, respectively.
 If a species is extant, $y_i = d_i = 0$, and if a species is only sampled at the present, $o_i = y_i = d_i = 0$.
-Note that for a given range, lineage duration begins at the point at which the range attaches in an *incompletely sampled tree*, which is not equivalent to the true origination time of the species represented by the range (see {% ref fig_fbdr_tree %}).
+Note that for a given range, lineage duration begins at the point at which the range attaches in an *incompletely sampled tree*, which is not equivalent to the true origination time of the species represented by the range.
 In constrast, lineage duration ends at the extinction time of the speices.

 To account for uncertainty in the relationships among sampled ranges we [*marginalize*](https://en.wikipedia.org/wiki/Marginal_distribution)